 How to treat penetrating damp

-There are various methods of treating this issue, with some of the main solutions including using water repellent or installing a damp-proof cavity tray.
+There are various methods of treating this issue, with some of the main solutions including using water repellent on the external brickwork or installing a damp-proof membrane.

 However, when the problem occurs, it is important that an effective assessment is taken to ensure the correct treatment method is applied.
 To do this, it is essential to identify the source of the problem to ensure that it doesn’t develop further.

 Once the source of the problem has been identified, you can then be reassured that the correct action has been taken and understand how to prevent this situation from happening again in the future.

 How we can help you

-At Atlantis Damp, we have experts who can identify the problem and find a solution that will not only resolve the issue but prevent it reoccurring in the future.
+At Atlantis Property Preservation, we have experts who can identify the problem and find a solution that will not only resolve the issue but prevent it reoccurring in the future.

 Our surveyors will fully investigate the causes of excessive moisture within your property and explore the suitable method of treatment.
 All of the results and feedback will be provided in a full written report, along with recommendations and details of the cost.

 We don’t confuse our customers with jargon and we give an honest approach regarding the assessment of your property to give you all the options available to you.

 We understand the concerns you may have when tackling aspects of your property and so we make sure our customers are fully aware of the process implemented to resolve the issue in your property.

 If you have any concerns regarding penetrating damp in your property, our expert team will be able to advise you on the best action to take.
 Give us a call today on 0800 0988 277 or email us at firstname.lastname@example.org for more information.